rcax-project/rteps/RTEP-2.md

 import "@openzeppelin/contracts-upgradeable@4.9.3/token/ERC20/extensions/ERC20PermitUpgradeable.sol";
 import "@openzeppelin/contracts-upgradeable@4.9.3/token/ERC20/extensions/ERC20VotesUpgradeable.sol";
 ```
-These extensions empower the community to propose and vote on project decisions using their tokens, using a platform such as https://tally.xyz, a vital step towards RCAX's evolution into a DAO (Decentralized Autonomous Organization).
+These extensions empower the community to propose and vote on project decisions using their tokens after deployment of a governor contract, using a platform such as https://tally.xyz, a vital step towards RCAX's evolution into a DAO (Decentralized Autonomous Organization).

 ~~5.
 The maximum supply cap of `72,290,000` will be removed to eliminate confusion about the current supply, as it is highly unlikely to ever be reached.~~